 I will update this section when the new version is available.

-This review first lists new cameras and lenses that are supported from this release onwards.
+This review first lists new cameras and lenses that this release supports.

 New Cameras and Lenses

-Since the previous release, 12.0.4, new supported cameras are:
+Since the previous release, 12.0.4, newly supported cameras are:

 New supported lenses for the lens correction tool since version 12.0.4 are: